 - Alaska – $109,330

-As of May 2017, financial analysts earned an average annual wage of $99,430, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS also predicted that financial analysts could see an employment growth of 11 percent from 2016-2026.
+As 2021, financial analysts earned an average annual wage of $95,570, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS also predicted that financial analysts could see an employment growth of 9 percent through 2031.
 As the economy continues to grow, so will the need for financial analysts.

 Working as a financial analyst can be exciting, rewarding and very challenging.
 Who can really say they wouldn’t enjoy working with money and knowing they’re helping others make money?
 This is just some of the excitement an individual can expect when working as a financial analyst.